hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 ### Rich-content options

-`SuperSelect` allows you to add HTML tags within options to lay out and structure content vs. `Hds::FormSelect` which only allows plain text strings as option content.
+Super Select allows you to add HTML tags within options to lay out and structure content vs. `Hds::FormSelect` which only allows plain text strings as option content.

 #### Rich content with default display in SuperSelect::Single